-How do you use the German Volume Training workout program for adding size and strength?
+How do you use the German Volume Training workout program to add size and strength?
 German Volume Training is a challenging approach to weightlifting with a long history of adding lean muscle mass to many new lifters.
 There are many workout programs for beginners and advanced lifters.
-The goal of German Volume Training is to complete ten sets of ten reps with the same weight for each exercise.
-This high volume of 100 repetitions shocks your system and causes muscle tissue to react by building new muscle fast.
+German Volume Training aims to complete ten sets of ten reps with the same weight for each exercise.
+This high volume of 100 repetitions shocks your system and causes muscle tissue to react by building new muscles fast.

 There are reports of new lifters adding 10lbs of lean muscle mass in as few as six weeks by following the German Volume Training program!